secretnodes/secretnodes.org/docs/tutorials/ledger-nano-s.md

-# Use your Ledger with Enigma chain!
+# Use your Ledger with the Secret Network

+Note: This guide is for Ledger Nano S or Ledger Nano X.

 ## Prerequisites

-- This guide assumes you have a verified, genuine Ledger Nano S device.
+- This guide assumes you have a verified, genuine Ledger Nano S or X device.
 - If you don't, or you using your Ledger device for the first time, you should check Ledger's [Getting Started](https://support.ledger.com/hc/en-us/sections/360001415213-Getting-started) guide.
 - We also advise you to check your Ledger's genuineness and upgrade your firmware to the newest one available (`v1.6.0+`).
 - Have a machine with [Ledger Live](https://www.ledger.com/ledger-live) installed.